 Plan ahead and make sure you have the right kit and everything ready to start the meeting on time.

 Ensure you have sticky-notes and pens and a decent wall/whiteboard.
 Ensure there is sufficient space in the room.
 This is not a meeting for sitting down, so provide plenty of space for people to mingle.
-For online sessions plan a decent mural of other workspace ready.
+For online sessions plan a decent mural or other workspace ready.

-Food and drinks helps.
+Food and drinks help.

-Tell people to come prepared to the meeting with positive observations, ideas and thoughts.
-It will run better if people prepare for it.
-This is also a way of getting quieter people contributing.
+This is also a way of getting quieter people to contribute.
 If everyone comes prepared with one or two ideas of what is going well in their work, then everyone gets a voice.
-It limits the loud and dominant types – and creates a chance for everyone to contribute (one of the core aspects of Psychological Safety).
+It limits the loud and dominant types – and creates a chance for everyone to contribute.

 - What is working?